A Guide to Integrative Counselling

 This type of therapy can take place in one of our central London practices on online if you prefer online counselling.

-The Integrative approach is one of several types of therapy we provide in London
+Integrative counselling is just one types of therapy we provide in London

 Finding the right therapist is an important first step.
-There are many kinds of therapy in London and many kinds of therapists.
 If you have a preference for a certain type of therapist or a certain style of therapy, please tell us your preferences at the time of booking your appointment.

-First appointments are usually available within one week, though circumstances sometimes require that we operate a short waiting list.
+First appointments are usually available within one week.
 Appointments are available from 7.30 am until 8.30 pm.
-You may contact us by telephone on 0333 207 9330 or email info@onetherapy.london We welcome all enquiries.
+You may contact us or book online.
+We welcome all enquiries.

 Our integrative therapists